-Strengthening Health Human Resources in Nigeria Group (SHaRING) is a project targeted at building sustainable and highly trained human resources in health care, through pre and in-service laboratory trainings for high quality laboratory tests to support HIV prevention, care and treatment programs in Nigeria.
-The project aims to support laboratory systems strengthening by addressing two main areas for capacity building; Pre-service laboratory training and In-service laboratory trainings.
+Institute of Human Virology Nigeria (IHVN) implemented, SHaRING, a project targeted at building sustainable and highly trained human resources in health care, through pre and in-service laboratory trainings.
+The trainings are to ensure high quality laboratory tests to support HIV prevention, care and treatment programs in Nigeria.
+The project supported laboratory systems strengthening by addressing two main areas for capacity building; Pre-service laboratory training and In-service laboratory trainings.
+The project was funded by United States Government Presidents Emergency Plan for AIDS Relief (PEFPFAR) through Centers for Disease Control and Prevention (CDC) with Professor Alash'le Abimiku as Principal Investigator.
+It was implemented between October 2012 and September 2016.

-The In-service component deals with capacity building for the laboratory workforce that is already providing services in various capacities at different levels of health care facilities.
-In-service trainings cover; basic TB smear microscopy, HIV/AIDS diagnosis and monitoring, basic equipment maintenance, laboratory quality management Systems, bio-repository, supply chain management, HIV molecular techniques , TB molecular techniques and TB Culture.
-All trainings are conducted at IHVN supported training centers located in Abuja, Jos, Zaria, Ife and Kano.
+The trainings covered; basic TB smear microscopy, HIV/AIDS diagnosis and monitoring, basic equipment maintenance, laboratory quality management Systems, bio-repository, supply chain management, HIV molecular techniques , TB molecular techniques and TB Culture.
+All trainings were conducted at IHVN supported training centers located in Abuja, Jos, Zaria, Ife and Kano.

 TABLE 1: SUMMARY OF TRAINING FIGURES FOR YEAR 1